Voter Identification Requirements / Types of Valid ID

 - A photograph of the voter;

-- The voter’s name, which must substantially conform to the voter’s name as it appears in the Poll List or in the Poll Book; and
+- The voter’s name, which must substantially conform to the voter’s name as it appears in the Poll List or in the Poll Book

 NOTICE: An unexpired Ohio Driver License, State ID Card, or Interim Documentation with your former address IS an ACCEPTABLE form of ID when your current address is in the pollbook.

-NOTE: On July 2, 2018, the Ohio Bureau of Motor Vehicles began issuing a new format of Ohio’s driver licenses and state identification cards.
-The BMV is also issuing Ohio Interim Documentation until the applicant receives their new ID through the mail.
+The BMV issues Ohio Interim Documentation until the applicant receives their new ID through the mail.
 A driver’s license or state identification card in the old or new format, the Ohio Interim Documentation, and a voter’s old, hole-punched driver’s license or state ID card are acceptable forms of identification for voting, as long as the expiration date has not passed.

-If the voter changed their name and provides proof of the legal name change, completes and signs Form 10-L, and is registered within the precinct, the voter’s name as it appears on the photo ID may or may not be the voter’s reported change of name.
+If the voter changed their name and provides proof of the legal name change, completes and signs Form 10-L, and is registered within the precinct, the voter’s name on the photo ID may be different from the voter’s reported change of name.